-11.0 CHARACTER
+10.0 CHARACTER

-- 11.1 It is acknowledged that the building would be taller than the existing structures on the site and taller than the height of the adjacent 2 storey residential properties.
-However, the amended plans indicate that the eaves height of the proposed building would be below the ridge height of the existing pitched roof building located in the north eastern corner of the site.
-The first and second floor elements of the proposal would be set off the eastern boundary of the site by approximately 13 metres, by the width of the single storey entrance and storage area, which itself has been set a further metre from the site boundary in the amended scheme. - 11.2 The separation distance between the taller element of the building (the ridge height of which has been reduced by approximately 0.5 metres in the revised scheme) and the properties adjacent to the eastern boundary of the site, in addition to the fact that there is an area of public open space to the west, ensure that the site sits within its own context within the streetscene, visually distinct from neighbouring development.
-Given this combination of factors, it is considered that the height of the development would not be detrimental to the character of Rutland Street. - 11.3 The front building line of the proposed development would be set behind the front building line of the existing dwellings to the east of the site, further emphasising the distinction between the site and those neighbouring properties and reducing the prominence of the 3 storey element on the streetscene.
+- 10.1 The scale, siting and design of the building would be identical to that approved under application ref.
+19/00334/FUL.
+It is acknowledged that the building would be taller than the existing structures on the site and taller than the height of the adjacent 2 storey residential properties.
+However, the plans indicate that the eaves height of the proposed building would be below the ridge height of the existing pitched roof building located in the north eastern corner of the site.
+The first and second floor elements of the proposal would be set off the eastern boundary of the site by approximately 13 metres, by the width of the single storey entrance and storage area, which itself has been set a further metre from the site boundary in the amended scheme. - 10.2 The separation distance between the taller element of the building (the ridge height of which has been reduced by approximately 0.5 metres in the revised scheme) and the properties adjacent to the eastern boundary of the site, in addition to the fact that there is an area of public open space to the west, ensure that the site sits within its own context within the streetscene, visually distinct from neighbouring development.
+Given this combination of factors, it is considered that the height of the development would not be detrimental to the character of Rutland Street. - 10.3 The front building line of the proposed development would be set behind the front building line of the existing dwellings to the east of the site, further emphasising the distinction between the site and those neighbouring properties and reducing the prominence of the 3 storey element on the streetscene.
 The ridge height of the two 'wings' of the building would be taller than the existing structures on the site.
-However, the bulk of the design would be reduced to an acceptable degree by the fact that a shorter flat roofed central section would link the two elements and that the roofs would hip away from the eastern and western boundaries of the site. - 11.4 The elevational treatment of the building would be relatively simple, with a regular pattern to the window openings, which would give the development a vertical emphasis.
-Whilst gable frontages are not a common feature on the existing streetscene, the simple design and regular form would ensure that the design approach would not be detrimental to the character of the surrounding area. - 11.5 Following the above assessment, it is considered that the proposals would not result in an adverse impact on the character of the area, subject to conditions requiring the submission of details of the construction materials and the hard and soft landscaping scheme to serve the development.
+However, the bulk of the design would be reduced to an acceptable degree by the fact that a shorter flat roofed central section would link the two elements and that the roofs would hip away from the eastern and western boundaries of the site.

+- 10.4 The elevational treatment of the building would be relatively simple, with a regular pattern to the window openings, which would give the development a vertical emphasis.
+Whilst gable frontages are not a common feature on the existing streetscene, the simple design and regular form would ensure that the design approach would not be detrimental to the character of the surrounding area. - 10.5 Following the above assessment, it is considered that the proposals would not result in an adverse impact on the character of the area, subject to conditions requiring the submission of details of the construction materials and the hard and soft landscaping scheme to serve the development.
 Such conditions are attached to the recommendation.

-12.0 RESIDENTIAL AMENITY
+11.0 RESIDENTIAL AMENITY